 Last Night's Maryland Association for Justice Presidents Dinner

-Posted on behalf of Goldberg Finnegan, LLC on May 23, 2010 in Medical Malpractice
+Posted on behalf of Goldberg Finnegan, LLC on May 23, 2010 in Firm News

 My one-year term as President of the Maryland Association for Justice ended last night at our Annual Presidents Dinner in Baltimore, MD.
 The event was held at the Hilton which overlooks Camden Yards.
 Robert Zarbin is now the President of MAJ.
 Mr. Zarbin is going to be an incredible leader, and he has done a fantastic job as Legislative Chairman this year.